gizempalaslioglu/OgrenciCRUDApp/README.md

-CRUD operations with MySql and Java
+CRUD operations with MySQL and Java